yunzhiclub/ng/projects/mock-api/README.md

 ## Publishing

-After building your library with `ng build ng-mock-api --prod`, go to the dist folder `cd dist/mock-http-client` and run `npm link` for test , at last run `npm publish`.
+After building your library with `ng build mock-api --prod`, go to the dist folder `cd dist/mock-api` and run `npm link` for test , at last run `npm publish`.

 ## Running unit tests